Teardrop Camper or Traveling Tiny House?

 Lifestyle: There are countless lifestyle benefits that come with tiny home living, from reduced stress to more quality time spent with loved ones.
 Read more about them in our article titled 10 Lifestyle Benefits of Living in a Tiny House Trailer.

 Teardrop Camper vs. Tiny Home: The Winner Is…

-Which one of these options suits you is a personal decision.
+In the end, which of these options suits you best is a personal decision.
 What sounds like an opportunity to some is an inconvenience to others.
-Instead of deciding which is better, consider which suits your needs.
+Instead of deciding which is better, consider which best suits your needs and lifestyle.